MatthewATerhune/API_challenge/README.md

 ![plot](./Weatherpy_North_Max_temp_lregress.png) <br>

-Randomly select at least 500 unique (non-repeat) cities based on latitude and longitude.
+I randomly selected 500 unique (non-repeat) cities based on latitude and longitude.
-Perform a weather check on each of the cities using a series of successive API calls.
+Performed a weather check on each of the cities using a series of successive API calls.
-Include a print log of each city as it's being processed with the city number and city name.
+Included a print log of each city as it's being processed with the city number and city name.
-Save a CSV of all retrieved data and a PNG image for each scatter plot.
+Then saved a CSV of all retrieved data and a PNG image for each scatter plot.

 Part II - VacationPy
-Now let's use our skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.

-Create a heat map that displays the humidity for every city from Part I.
+I used jupyter-geomaps and the Google Places API to create a heat map that displays the humidity for every city from the first part.

 ![plot](./hotel_map.png)